Health Psychology Graduate Students

 Jordan Parker

-Jordan Parker is a fourth-year graduate student in the Health Psychology program.
+Jordan Parker is a fifth-year graduate student in the Health Psychology program.
 Her research focuses on how discrimination influences psychophysiological health outcomes among Black women.
 She is specifically interested in examining pathways through which discrimination affects body image, disordered eating, and related health disparities across the lifespan.

 Advisors: Professors A. Janet Tomiyama and Patrick Wilson